You may have drooled over the LX200 series once upon a time, and now that you have discovered credit cards, owning one might just be a reality.

 Who is the Meade 8 LX200 ACF Best Suited to?

-The Meade LX ACF telescope is best recommended for intermediate and expert users.
+The Meade LX ACF is one of our favorite Schmidt Cassegrain telescopes and is best recommended for intermediate and expert users.
 While its price may be attractive to the beginner who is looking for their next serious upgrade to take their astro-imaging skills to the next level, the slower optics and limitations of this SCT design may require a bigger investment than first impressions may imply.

 With additional must-have equipment needed to excel in astrophotography, there is a legitimate concern for budget, and while the LX200 may be a good deal in the optics itself, you must be prepared to spend more for accessories and ensure you have compatible camera equipment to take advantage of the focal specs.